-Reading Time: < 1minuteWhen using phpMyAdmin, it’s essential to have the correct user permissions to create edits/writes to the database.
-Otherwise insufficent permissions can lead to errors like the ones pictured below “#1044 – Access denied for user …[using password: YES]” and “#1045 – Access denied for user…[using password: YES]”.
+Reading Time: < 1minuteWhen using PhpMyAdmin, it’s essential to have the correct user permissions to create edits/writes to the database.
+Otherwise, insufficient permissions can lead to errors like the ones pictured below “#1044 – Access denied for user …[using password: YES]” and “#1045 – Access denied for user…[using password: YES]”.
 In our tutorial, we’ll show you how to correct this issue using the command line terminal.
 Let’s get started!
 Continue reading “Troubleshooting: MySQL/MariaDB Error #1044 & #1045 Access Denied for User”→

-Reading Time: 6minutesWhen investigating site infections or defacing on a Windows Servers, the most common root cause is poor file security or poor configuration choices when it comes to how IIS should access file content.
+Reading Time: 6minutesWhen investigating site infections or defacing on a Windows VPS Server, the most common root cause is poor file security or poor configuration choices when it comes to how IIS should access file content.
 The easiest way to prevent this is to start with a secure site.

 Setting up a website in IIS is exceedingly easy, but several of the default settings are not optimum when it comes to security or ease of management.
 Further, some practices that used to be considered necessary or standards are no longer or were never necessary, to begin with.
 As such, we recommend that you follow these steps to set up a website to ensure that it is set up correctly and securely.
 And while some of these setting or permission changes may seem nitpicky, they go a long way on systems that host multiple domains or multiple tenants as they prevent any cross-site file access.